Table of Contents

 Steps to Take After You Realize You Identify Addiction Symptoms and Signs

-After you identify characteristics of addiction, it may feel like it is too late to overcome your addictive behaviors.
+After you identify the characteristics of addiction, it may feel like it is too late to overcome your addictive behaviors.
 But it is important to realize that there are things you can do to treat your addiction symptoms and signs and prevent a relapse.

 Here are four steps you can take to manage your addictive behaviors after you realize you have lost control of your addiction: